 Arrive a couple of minutes earlier.
 It will save you from the stress of running late and give you some time to gather your thoughts before the meeting.
-We are located on the 25th floor, and even if the lifts are quick, it can take you a while to arrive to our office.

 Come prepared.
 We will want to understand why did you choose AirHelp out of all companies?
 What are your motivations and expectations?
 Is it a mutual fit, both in terms of skills and culture?

 Dress code.
 We don't have an official dress code in the office, nevertheless, business-casual will be a safe choice.

 Even if you don't have much professional experience, that's okay - we've all started somewhere.
 Still, we will ask you to give us examples of professional experiences from your past, whether from university or side projects.
 Beforehand, think about situations that you might want to tell us, such us as the most challenging task or project you are most proud of, situations when you worked under tight deadlines, etc.

 When telling us these stories you may want to include context, what your role was, what actions did you take, and what was the final outcome.
 It doesn't have to be a success story, sometimes we learn best from our failures.